Piux6/Greenspot-Grocer-Project/README.md

 * Implement the database design in MySQL Workbench by creating the database and its tables and populating the tables with the sample data provided.

-* Generate SQL JOIN queries to prove the validity of your database design by proving that data can be retrieved from multiple tables in a single query.
+* Generate SQL JOIN queries to prove the validity of database design by proving that data can be retrieved from multiple tables in a single query.

 ## Data Preparation/cleaning:
 The data greespot.csv was imported to MySQL Workbench and the following data preparation/cleaning steps were performed